-- The SEND Policy is subject to a regular cycle of monitoring evaluation and review by the Trust's Director for Inclusion. - The SEND Policy should also be read alongside the Accessibility Plan and the Trust schools' SEND Information Report(s). - The Governors receive an amended/updated policy annually.
+- 11.1 The SEND Policy is subject to a regular cycle of monitoring evaluation and review by the Trust's Executive Director for Education (Inclusion). - 11.2 The SEND Policy should also be read alongside the MAT Accessibility Plan and Trust schools' SEND Information Reports (available on individual websites). - 11.3 The Governors receive an amended/updated policy annually.